 - In the next window that appears, click on Upload in the bottom right-hand corner.

-An “Upload Successful” message will appear when the upload has completed.
-Click “Done”.
+A success message will appear when the upload has completed.
+Click Done.

 Set your app as free or select its price tier on the "Pricing and Availability" page.